-Travellers often overlook spending one day in Madrid in favour of the unique architecture of Barcelona or the beaches of San Sebastian.
-If you skip out on the Spanish capital though, you’re missing out on a huge dose of incredible food, culture, shopping, and history.
+Travellers often overlook spending one day in Madrid in favour of other top travel destinations in Spain.
+If you skip out on launching a Madrid itinerary though, you’re missing out on a huge dose of incredible food, culture, shopping, and history.

 The capital city of Spain has a lot to offer.
-It’s home to large, carefully manicured parks and world-renowned museums.
-You’ll also find open-air cafes infused with the delectable aroma of freshly brewed coffee.
+Madrid is home to large, carefully manicured parks and world-renowned museums.
+Visiting Madrid in one day, you’ll also stumble upon open-air cafes infused with the delectable aroma of freshly brewed coffee.

 It’s a quintessential European city; you can easily spend one full day exploring Madrid and be left screaming for more.

-Need help planning your trip?
+Need help planning your first 24 hours in Madrid?
 Get started with this complete 1-day Madrid itinerary…

 What to do in Madrid in 24 hours: A complete 1-day itinerary

 How can you plan a Madrid itinerary when you’ve got so many options to choose from?
 Madrid has endless activities, landmarks, and attractions to keep you busy for days.

 Luckily, Madrid is a walkable city, and you can hit quite a few attractions in a single day.
 Use the following itinerary for the perfect 24 hours in Madrid.

 You’ll begin with a traditional Madrid breakfast before enjoying a busy day filled with trips to historic sites, the best cafes, and plenty of tapas.